 Unfortunately, there is no district sponsored general education preschools (Pre-K) programs at this time.
 The only preschool (Pre-K) programs within the Basehor-Linwood and Tonganoxie School Districts are special education preschools for our young students with disabilities.

 Early intervention is critical to the success of young children with developmental delays.
 We promote a safe, nurturing, nonrestrictive educational environment while working collaboratively with staff, family, and community.
 Our programs are designed to provide a positive experience to all children and their families, where economic, cultural, and educational diversity is valued.

 Children identified with disabilities may participate in early intervention through our Early Childhood Special Education (ECSE) programs.
 This includes a range of options which may be implemented by appointment-based services, services provided in the child’s community preschool setting, or for children demonstrating significant delays, in our integrated preschool with peer models.
 The frequency and duration of the services are determined by the IEP team and based on individual student needs.

 Research has shown that early intervention often decreases the amount and intensity of future services and increases success in school.

 Information about Early Childhood Screenings can be found by selecting the Child Find and Referrals link on the right side of this page.

 Peer Model Program

 Peer Model students are typically developing children who reside in the Tonganoxie or Basehor-Linwood School District boundaries and are included in our preschool classrooms for children with disabilities.
 All children benefit from multiple opportunities to interact with their peers and learn appropriate social behavior and play skills from one another.
-Currently, we have 2- and 4-day programs at Basehor Elementary, Linwood Elementary, and Tonganoxie Elementary.
-Linwood Elementary also has 2- and 3-day programs.
+Currently, we have 4-day programs at Basehor Elementary, Linwood Elementary, and Tonganoxie Elementary.
+Linwood Elementary also a 2- and 3-day program.
 There are very few peer model spots available in each preschool.
-They are filled on a first come, first serve basis once all of the qualifications have been met.
+Applications for qualified peer models are processed in the order in which they are received.

 The following criteria are used in selecting peer models: